iotaledger/documentation/iota-streams/0.1/introduction/core-concepts.md

 Protobuf3 builds on the idea of [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) by adding keywords that indicate how a certain message field should be processed.
 For example, the `mssig` keyword indicates that the content contains a signature that must be generated or verified.

 Protobuf3 is highly extensible so that it's easy to add new keywords such as those for Diffie-Hellman signatures.

-## Transport

-To send messages in Streams applications, you need to use the `transport` module, which includes:

-- A generic module, which defines the traits and functions for sending and receiving messages
-- A Tangle-specific module for converting messages into bundles and converting bundles back into messages

 ## Transaction structure